 Most students have their own private health insurance or insurance through their own church or denomination.
 International students are required to have health insurance.
 Within two months of becoming a student, Cumberland Presbyterians are eligible to apply to enter the denominational health insurance program.
-The seminary itself does not provide health insurance nor approve any particular insurance provider, but the seminary does make insurance information available.
-The Director of Admissions places brochures in student mail boxes each semester.
+The seminary itself does not provide health insurance nor approve any particular insurance provider, but the seminary does make insurance information available through the office of Student Affairs.